-The 62.5 Mw_t EBR-II pool-type research reactor went critical15 in 1963.
+The 1 Mw_t Los Alamos Molten Plutonium Reactor Experiment (LAMPRE) experimental fast reactor operated at Los Alamos for about four years beginning in 1961.
+It was the first reactor to use a fuel designed to be liquid under operating conditions.
+The 62.5 Mw_t EBR-II pool-type research reactor went critical16 in 1963.
 It is still operating today as a test facility for a new fuel cycle concept which goes by the name Integral Fast Reactor (IFR) technology.
 We will discuss the merits of this technology at the end of this paper.